Stochastic noise can be helpful for variational quantum algorithms

-\commentAnt{where $W_{\ell}$ and $X_{\ell}$ are respectively fixed unitaries and Hermitian operators.} Theorem \ref{GaussianPGD} above assumes that the loss function to minimize is $\beta$-strongly smooth and has a $\rho$-Lipschitz Hessian. \commentFre{To guarantee that these conditions are met for loss functions of parametrized quantum circuits, we provide the following theorem.}
+where $W_{\ell}$ and $X_{\ell}$ are, respectively, fixed unitaries and Hermitian operators.
+Theorem \ref{GaussianPGD} above assumes that the loss function to minimise is $\beta$-strongly smooth and has a $\rho$-Lipschitz Hessian.
+To guarantee that these conditions are met for loss functions of parametrised quantum circuits, we provide the following theorem.

-\begin{theorem} The loss function given in equation~(\ref{eq:loss}) with $\theta$ being a $p$-dimensional vector is $\beta$-strongly smooth and has a $\rho$-Lipschitz Hessian.
+\begin{theorem}[Conditions for loss functions of parametrised quantum circuits] The loss function given in Eq.~(\ref{eq:loss}) with $\theta$ being a $p$-dimensional vector is $\beta$-strongly smooth and has a $\rho$-Lipschitz Hessian.
 In particular, we have

 \end{theorem}